-A. Duane Litfin School of Ministry and Leadership
+A. Duane Litfin Divinity School

-The mission of the A. Duane Litfin School of Ministry and Theological Studies is to develop biblically grounded, theologically formed, and spiritually maturing leaders to equip God's people for advancing the gospel world-wide.
+The mission of the A. Duane Litfin Divinity School is to develop biblically grounded, theologically formed, and spiritually maturing leaders to equip God's people for advancing the gospel world-wide.

 Students join a community of academic peers that are committed to scholarship, research, ministry, and leadership development in a wide range of mission, ministry, and leadership fields.
 Together, the faculty and students collaborate to effectively serve Jesus Christ and advance His Kingdom through excellence in liberal arts and graduate programs that educate the whole person and build the church and benefit society worldwide.